 Currently, TransUnion CIBIL maintains a database of all suit-filed and non-suit-filed accounts, out of which only suit-filed accounts can be accessed on their official website by the general public.
 For non-suit filed accounts, you need a username and password to access information.

 If you have defaulted on your loan, your bank or financial institution will file a complaint to a court, which leads to a lawsuit.
 This is so the bank or FI you have borrowed from seeks economic relief.
-If you have crossed the Rs.1 crore threshold or wilfully crossed the Rs.25 lakh threshold, your data will reflect in the public database.
+If you have crossed the Rs.1 crore threshold or willfully crossed the Rs.25 lakh threshold, your data will be reflected in the public database.

 So, how do you tackle a suit-filed account that has been reported to CIBIL?